Could a specialist domain name carve you a niche?

 Using a .photography domain name means you immediately create that impression of expertise.
 Use it in an advert, on your business cards or on the side of your car or van and people immediately know what you do and more importantly it gives an air of authority to your business too.

 Online the .photography has a similar psychological effect.
-Whilst .com and .co.uk are great multi-purpose business domains, they don’t make you stand out from the crowd like a new gTLD can. .photography sells you as an expert and there are a range of other new domain names that offer the same business brand boost.
+Whilst .com and .co.uk domain names are great multi-purpose business domains, they don’t make you stand out from the crowd like a new gTLD can. .photography sells you as an expert and there are a range of other new domain names that offer the same business brand boost.

 Expert domain names aplenty